Online EMDR: Research, Requirements & Effectiveness

 • Device: Laptop or desktop computer preferred; tablets acceptable; smartphones generally not recommended due to small screen size

-• Video conferencing platform: Secure, HIPAA-compliant or India IT Act 2000-compliant platforms (most therapists use specialized therapy platforms or secured Zoom/Google Meet)
+• Video conferencing platform: Secure, compliant platforms (most therapists use specialized therapy platforms or secured Zoom/Google Meet)

 • Good quality webcam: Built-in or external camera that provides clear video